Courage Activities and Lessons for the Classroom

 If we want to encourage courage in our students, where do we start?

-1) Incorporate children’s literature and picture books that demonstrate courageous acts in many different ways.
+1) Incorporate books about bravery and children’s stories of courage that demonstrate courageous acts in many different ways.
 Topics like bullying, freedom, kindness, and accepting others have courage as an underlying message.
-Spiral stories about courage throughout your year and be sure to point out examples as they pop up in your read alouds.
-(You can see my recommended list of picture books for teaching courage at my courage picture book list on Amazon.
+Spiral stories of courage throughout your year and be sure to point out examples as they pop up in your read alouds.
+(You can see my recommended list of bravery books for teaching courage here).

-2) Use an activity like the “Courageous Sheet of Paper” to demonstrate how we can all make changes to strengthen our “courage muscles”.
-I’ve shared the lesson plan for this activity in this blog post.
+2) Use a courage activity like the “Courageous Sheet of Paper” to demonstrate how we can all make changes to strengthen our “courage muscles”.
+I’ve shared the lesson plan for this courage activity in this blog post.

-5) Study historical figures who have demonstrated great courage and include picture books and nonfiction articles about these figures in your literacy instruction and morning meetings.
+5) Study historical figures who have demonstrated great courage and include picture books about bravery and nonfiction articles about these figures in your literacy instruction and morning meetings.

-6) Help students develop “courageous thoughts” and mantras that will serve them in different situations and increase their ability to act with courage when necessary.
-For example, in my Courage Morning Meeting unit, I provide students with courage quotations to add to their student journals for analyzation and to reference throughout our discussions on the topic.
+6) Engage students in courageous activities that help them develop “courageous thoughts” and mantras that will serve them in different situations and increase their ability to act with courage when necessary.
+For example, in my SEL Courage Morning Meeting unit, I provide students with courage quotations to add to their student journals for analysis and to reference throughout our discussions on the topic.

 As we teach students that courage is a muscle and we can make those muscles stronger, we increase their mental toughness, positive self-esteem, and help them gain the confidence to be the best version of themselves…and that’s a worthy goal in my book!

-NEED MORE RESOURCES AND DONE-FOR YOU ACTIVITIES FOR TEACHING COURAGE?
+NEED MORE RESOURCES AND DONE-FOR-YOU COURAGE ACTIVITIES FOR STUDENTS?

-In my Courage themed morning meeting unit, you will find all of the resources you need to teach your students about courage, including: suggested read-alouds, meeting lesson ideas and activities, discussion questions, quotations about courage (in journal and poster form), and a personal courage self-assessment.
+In my SEL Courage-themed morning meeting unit, you will find all of the resources you need to teach your students about courage, including suggested books about bravery for read-alouds, morning meeting lesson ideas, courage activities, discussion questions, quotations about courage (in journal and poster form), and a personal courage self-assessment.
 Student journal pages highlight activities like examining one’s beliefs about courage, thinking through a list of scenarios to prepare one’s mind to act with courage, identifying ways to make our courage muscles stronger, and suggestions for examining historical figures who exhibited courage.

-The courage theme unit is also included in the SEL Activities for Morning Meeting Set 3 resource that contains the social emotional themes intrinsic motivation, friendship, responsibility, and managing emotions.
-If you’re looking to increase your social-emotional focus, you’ve come to the right place!
+The SEL Courage Morning Meeting Unit is also included in the SEL Activities for Morning Meeting Set 3 resource that contains the social-emotional learning themes intrinsic motivation, friendship, responsibility, and managing emotions.
+If you’re looking to increase your social-emotional learning focus, you’ve come to the right place!

-THEMES TO GUIDE YOUR MORNING MEETINGS ALL YEAR
+THEMES TO GUIDE YOUR SEL MORNING MEETINGS ALL YEAR

-Which of the suggested activities for teaching courage do you think your students would respond to the most?
+Which of the suggested courage activities do you think your students would respond to the most?